NinoNutsa/ada-project-datacuisiniers/index.md

 Ever wonder how much of a role the cast of a movie plays in its financial success?
 In this section, we'll delve into the relationship between a movie's cast and its box office revenue.
 We'll analyze the impact of individual actors on a film's financial performance.
 We'll also conduct network analysis to evaluate the roles of actor combinations in generating revenue.
 Whether you're a fan of A-list celebrities or indie darlings, let's find out if the cast really does make a difference in box office success.

 ### Who's the Biggest Box Office Draw?
 Analyzing the Impact of Actors on Revenue
 We want to understand how much the people in a movie contribute to its financial success.
-To do this, we're using linear regression.
+To do this, we are using linear regression.
 It helps us see how strong the relationship is between a movie's cast and its box office revenue, and if anything else could be affecting this relationship.
 By fitting a line to the data, we can see how much each actor matters for a movie's financial performance.

-We're only looking at actors who have been in more than 10 movies.
+We are only looking at actors who have been in more than 10 movies.
 This helps us exclude one-time wonders and makes sure our findings are more typical of the movie industry.
 It's possible that actors with fewer movies can affect a movie's financial success, but these cases might not be as accurate or typical.
 By sticking to actors who have more experience, we can feel more confident about the conclusions we draw about what leads to financial success in the movie industry.

 | Actor | coefficient (in million $) | p-value |
 |-------|--------------------------|---------|